IsaacAPerez/IsaacAPerez/README.md

 Outside of developing, I am a huge basketball fan (GO LAKERS 💜 💛).
 I'm also into gaming, watching youtube all night long, and listening to all types of music.

-Currently looking for iOS development opportunites that can enable me to use the tools I have learned into industry level work.

 Go Bears! 🐻